openmindculture/device-detection-page/README.md

 # device-detection-page (WIP)

-analyze and forward detailed diagnostics about client browser and device capabilities for web page test, refinements, and customer support
+This free service is provided "as-is" without warranty of any kind.
+Please note that the information provided is not guaranteed to be accurate or complete.
+Purpose: analyze and forward detailed diagnostics about client browser and device capabilities for web page test, refinements, and customer support.

-TODO

-Diagnostic page Devicetester in JS + PHP to dump, collect and forward info about Navigator object, viewport dimensions, pixel density, and some more capabilities, and accessibility preferences in a text filed ready to copy.
-Add Windows 7 Chrome, and Mac Sierra Chrome to local device settings, user agent switcher, and BrowserStack favorites. and Tolino etc
+The detection page `detect.php`, when hosted on a web server, probes and lists some device and browser capabilities and properties.
+Detection is done using JavaScript and CSS media queries, and PHP to analyze HTTP headers.
+Please reload this page to re-run the detection.

+As most of the detection is done using client-side JavaScript, we could create a serverless `detect.html` and use JavaScript to parse the `accept` HTTP headers.